Rudolph Wilde Park: Spa garden character in the eastern part

 A wide parapet forms a semicircle around a lawn lined with tree-lined paths, stretching to the Carl Zuckmayer Bridge.
 This lawn hosted a public television broadcast in 1951.
 Numerous benches and, in summer, a beer garden at the Milchhäuschen invite visitors to linger.

 In addition to stabilising the milk house and fountain on the marshy ground, the redevelopment included extensive replanting and the creation of flower beds.
 The total cost of redeveloping this approximately 200-meter-long section was around five million euros.
 The immediate station area was the responsibility of its owner, the BVG.

 History of the park's foundation

 Naming

-Around 1900, city planning officer Friedrich Gerlach drew up a development plan for Schöneberg that included a park in the approximately 7.5-hectare Talfenn valley, extending westward to the former Wilmersdorfer See, located between today's Bundesallee and Uhlandstraße, which was filled in in 1915.
+Around 1900, city planning officer Friedrich Gerlach drew up a development plan for Schöneberg that included a park in the approximately 7.5-hectare Talfenn valley, extending westward to the former Wilmersdorfer See, located between today's Bundesallee and Uhlandstraße, which was filled in during 1915.
 The Volkspark Wilmersdorf was thus called "Seepark" for a long time, while the Schöneberg section was originally laid out as "Stadtpark Schöneberg."